oldTestAccount/FlamesCP/README.md

 # FlamesCP
-a lightweight mysql-free control panel for single minecraft servers
+a lightweight control panel for single minecraft servers

 ## Notes
 Please move the authentication directory (security) to